The HD8 Network celebrates the network of villages in the HD8 area; our corner of Huddersfield, West Yorkshire.

-Met Steph Walker from Delicious Media at a networking event and she helped me plunge into the world of hosting networking events and also created our amazing website.
+Met Steph Walker from Delicious Media at a networking event and she helped us plunge into the world of hosting networking events and also created our amazing website.

-She was my sidekick, my go to gal, my extra bit of confidence at the beginning and in some respects still is to this day.
+She was Merewyn’s sidekick, her go to gal, her extra bit of confidence at the beginning and in some respects still is to this day.

 Without Steph this journey would never have been possible, at all.

 We are forever and continually grateful to her.

 It is unfortunate that she’s upped sticks and moved down south …. to Sheffield! …